aws-samples/sample-multi-tenant-agent-core-app/README.md

 - **Cost Transparency**: Show customers their exact AI consumption
 - **Scalable Onboarding**: Add new customers without infrastructure changes

-**Key Advantage**: By passing tenant_id at runtime to Agent Core, you can serve unlimited tenants from a single agent deployment while maintaining complete isolation and accurate cost attribution.
+**Key Advantage**: By passing tenant_id at runtime to Bedrock Agent Core, you can serve unlimited tenants from a single agent deployment while maintaining complete isolation and accurate cost attribution.

 Adapt and extend this code for your specific requirements.
 This is a starting point, not a production-ready solution.